Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 Yoga for the Nervous System

-What is the Vagus Nerve and How Does it Affect to the Immune System?
+What is the Vagus Nerve and How Does it Affect the Immune System

 The vagus connects the brain to the whole digestive system, lungs and the heart, as well as the spleen (part of the immune system).
-Creating health or “tone” in the vagus means it becomes more efficient at switching off the flight or flight processes of these organs once the danger is over.
-This means our breathing slows, down, our heart rate lowers and our digestion gets to work again.
+Creating health or “tone” in the vagus is easy to do with yoga breath awareness practices and you will feel the benefits immediately.
+When the vagus is more toned it becomes more efficient at switching off the flight or flight process once the danger is over.
+It means we recover from stressful situations more easily.
+This mean, once the stressful situation is over, we are able to switch off stress mode and get back to rest digest and repair mode.
 New research has found that that a healthy vagus nerve is also needed to switch off the inflammatory processes of the immune system.

 This is a very new finding and has great implications for many inflammation based illnesses.
 This illness include all ailments ending in -itis such as sinusitis, bronchitis, arthritis, cystitis.
 Yet other conditions like peptic ulcer, asthma, Crohn’s disease and chronic pain also involve chronic inflammation.
 In fact many medical professionals are now starting to think that unchecked inflammatory processes are at the root of most chronic diseases including diabetes, obesity, chronic fatigue, heart disease, cancer and many others.